-The \textbf{KnowSelect} stage selects the $n$ most relevant knowledge sentences $K_{(t,c)}$ from the extensive knowledge set $K_s$ based on target text $t$ and concept text $c$.
-The process begins with encoding the knowledge set $K_s$ and the text constraints using the T5 Encoder \cite{raffel2020exploring}, as formulated in Equation \ref{eq:3}.
+The \textbf{KnowSelect} stage selects the $m$ most relevant knowledge sentences $K_{(t,c)}$ from the extensive knowledge set $K_s$ based on input text $t$ and course text $c$.
+The process begins with encoding the knowledge set $K_s$ and the $t,c$ text constraints using the T5 Encoder \cite{raffel2020exploring}, as formulated in the following Equation \ref{eq:3}.

-where $\text{Prompt}(t,c)$ synthesizes $t$ and $c$ into a coherent prompt following the template: \textit{Given the target text {$t$}, identify key knowledge related to the concept {$c$}}.
+where $\text{Prompt}(t,c)$ combines $t$ and $c$ into a prompt following the template: \textit{Given the input text {$t$}, identify key knowledge related to the course {$c$}}.

-To quantify the semantic relevance between the knowledge set ($K_{(t,c)}$) and text constraints ($t$ and $c$), we employ a scaled dot-product attention mechanism.
-This process computes attention scores between the knowledge tokens and the text constraint, followed by knowledge selection, as formulated in Equation \ref{eq:4}:
+For the semantic relevance between the knowledge set ($K_{(t,c)}$) and text constraints ($t$ and $c$), we employ a scaled dot-product attention mechanism.
+This computes attention scores between the knowledge tokens and the text constraint, followed by knowledge selection, as formulated in Equation \ref{eq:4}:

 where $d_k$ denotes the dimensionality of the hidden representations.
-The $\text{top-m}$ operator selects the m most semantically relevant knowledge sentences based on attention scores, creating a knowledge set $K_{(t,c)}$ that best matches the text constraints.
+The $\text{top-m()}$ operator selects the $m$ most semantically relevant knowledge sentences based on attention scores, creating a knowledge set $K_{(t,c)}$ that best matches the text constraints.